demisto/content-docs/docs/concepts/vscode-extension.md

 - Select the version `2022.2.1924087327`.
   ![Version](https://github.com/demisto/vscode-extension/raw/master/documentation/changelog/0.2.0/python2_2.png)

+## Remote Development using SSH
+Please refer to [this](https://code.visualstudio.com/docs/remote/ssh) link for instructions on how to develop remotely using SSH .

 ## Troubleshooting

 ### **Open integration/script in a Dev Container** or **Open integration/script in a virtual environment** fails